adainstarks/PioneerVFD/README.md

 ## Copyright

 No affiliation with Pioneer.
 Simply made as a love project.
+Not for profit.